Hananchudhary/tic-tac-toe-in-cpp-PF-/content.md

 S(P) = Password has special character
 R(P) = Password is strong
 (U(P) ∧ L(P) ∧ D(P) ∧ S(P)) → R(P)
- • Proof by cases
+ • Proof by cases :
        • Case 1 (Too Short)
        • Case 2 (Lacks Complexity)
        • Case 3 (Predictable Patterns)
        • Case 4 (Repeated or Sequential Characters)
-     A password P is weak if it meets any of the case
+     A password P is weak if it meets any of the case.

 4) Password Strength Checker and Set Theory: